nuclia/frontend/README.md

 Start by creating an account with an email and password (as SSO doesn't work locally).

-In `apps/dashboard/src/environments_config`, create a file `local-stage/app-config.json` with the correct configuration. <sub> You will have to speak to a supervirsor so they can give the proper cofiguration</sub>
+In `apps/dashboard/src/environments_config`, create a file `local-stage/app-config.json` with the correct configuration. <sub>Ask a supervisor to get a proper configuration.</sub>

 Then you can run the dashboard locally and use the credential created previously to log in: